Routing

 Validation Options

-body: Validates the request body and writes the typed result toreq.body.query: Validates the query string and writes the typed result toreq.query.all: Validates a merged object composed of body + query and writes the result toreq.body(cannot be used withbodyorquery).
+body: Validates the request body and writes the typed result toreq.body.query: Validates the query string and writes the typed result toreq.query.all: Validates a merged object composed of body + query and writes the result toreq.body(cannot be used withbodyorquery).policy: Applies one or more policy checks before the route handler runs.
+Accepts a singlePolicyRouteConfigor an array (see Policies).

 When you specify body or query at the route level, they're automatically included in Swagger documentation.
 No need to specify requestBody or query in the swagger options.